adriaq/Department-Simulator/README.md

 Department Simulator is a turn-based game written in Google Sheets App Script where the goal is run a bussiness department taking strategic desicions like hiring people, lead projects, redistribute resources...

 There's 3 resources and 4 projects to level up.
 Each project level gives a new ability.
-Each must have a sheet with all the levels and actions explained
+To play, each team must have a sheet with all the levels and actions explained

 ## How to play